 Web ScrapingAi TokensData Extraction

-How to Scrape Websites Without Using ChatGPT or Claude Tokens
+How to Scrape Websites Without Using AI Tokens: A Deterministic Approach

 Stop sending raw web pages to AI models for data extraction.
 Here is how browser-based scraping with Fetchr lets you collect structured data from websites you can access in your browser, without burning a single AI token.